 How important is it to you to have stability in your writing routine?

 I find it is very important.
 I need deadlines.
-Also I collaborate with a group of poets once a week, where we offer drafts of poems.
+Also, I collaborate with a group of poets once a week, where we offer drafts of poems.
 I tend to write books, rather than individual poems.
 This helps me frame my time and ideas.
-Teaching also helps, in that I am always reading poems, doing research, keeping my mind in poetry.
+Teaching also helps, in that I am always reading poems, doing research, and keeping my mind in poetry.

 What is the one piece of writing advice that you value most?

-Persistence, Persistence and more Persistence.
+Persistence, Persistence, and more Persistence.
 Read, Read, Read.
 Read poetry, read literary criticism, read reviews.
 Research, Research, Research.

 What is a book (or movie) that you can read/watch over and over?

-What is the most interesting thing you’ve heard or read recently?
+Can you share the most interesting thing you’ve heard or read recently?

 What is your next project?